tkoz0/compprog-library/README.md

 # goals

+- not really sure but some possibly dumb ideas are listed
 - make it "almost as easy" to write C++ as it is to write Python for solving programming problems (this goal is probably not realistic)
 - provide useful code snippets to copy and paste for programming problems